Keyboard shortcuts

 Deferred Fields

 A deferred field is a column Toasty omits from the default SELECT list.
-Records returned from a query have the field unloaded; loading the value requires either a follow-up .exec() call or a preload with .include().
+Records returned from a query have the field unloaded; loading the value requires a preload with .include().

 The pattern fits columns that are large, expensive to fetch, or rarely read: a Document body, a binary blob, an audit-event JSON payload.
-Without the deferred annotation, every list query reads every column whether the caller needs it or not.
+Without Deferred<T>, every list query reads every column whether the caller needs it or not.

-The API mirrors BelongsTo: a synchronous .get() reads an already-loaded value, an async per-field accessor loads on demand, and .include() preloads as part of the parent query.
+The API mirrors deferred relation fields: a synchronous .get() reads an already-loaded value, and .include() preloads the value as part of the parent query.

 Marking a field as deferred